Early American publishers and printers: Publications

-Freedom of the Press evolution
+Freedom of the Press

 Many printers in England who were printing literature promoting the English Reformation fled England to the European continent or to the new world to escape religious and political prosecution under the reigns of King Henry VIII and Queen Mary I, both Catholics who were trying, unsuccessfully, to reverse the Reformation movement during their reigns.
 John Daye, who was printing and distributing Protestant literature and pamphlets, was a definitive example of this advent.
 At the same time there was a need for the General Assembly to establish a press and appoint an official printer to perform the printing of legislative acts in the colonies.

 With the invention of the printing press a powerful tool was given to the common class who naturally was inclined to publicly challenge monarchial authority.
 In relatively little time the potential influence of the printing press became evident in many countries and increased with the years, despite all the efforts at censorship by the ruling class.